-Guidelines document for the Energy Settlement Performance Assurance Regime
+Performance Assurance Framework (PAF) Document for the (Gas) Energy Settlement Performance Assurance Scheme

-Prepared and maintained by the Uniform Network Code Committee or any relevant sub-committee.
+Prepared and maintained by the Uniform Network Code Committee or any relevant Sub-committee.

+This document was formerly known as the “Guidelines document for the Energy Settlement Performance Assurance” and supersedes that original document.

 Version History